valentinJipa/SoftwareTestingProject_Jira/README.md

 A full regression on all impacted areas will be performed after the bugs are fixed.
 Retesting for the fixed issues will be done as well.

-## **Test Closer**
+## **Test Closure**

-As the exit criterias were met and satisfied, this feature is suggested to ‘Go Live’ by the testing team.
+As the exit criteria were met and satisfied, this feature is suggested to ‘Go Live’ by the testing team.
 The traceability matrix was generated and can be found here: [traceability matrix](https://github.com/valentinJipa/ReposteryTest/blob/main/Traceability_Matrix.xlsx)

 Aswell as a screenshot for more convinience